 These differ according to the size of the meringues and the degree of colour called for, but the general principle is – they go into the oven at 150°C, gas mark 2, the temperature is then immediately reduced to gas 140°C, gas mark 1 for the actual baking and, once baked, the oven is turned off and the meringues are left in there, undisturbed, until the oven is completely cold.

 Note on conversions: You may be confused and think that 3 x 50g is 150g.
 The truth is we are ruled by our conversion charts and when Delia started writing, meringue was always 2oz of sugar for each large egg white.
 Three times two ounces is six ounces but six ounces on our conversion chart is 175g as weights are always rounded up or down.
 It would not sound right to say 58.33g per egg white.
-We expect a day will come when we no longer refer to imperial weights but it’s quite hard when you are in your seventies as Delia is.
+We expect a day will come when we no longer refer to imperial weights but as Delia says, "It’s quite hard when you are in your seventies!"
 This recipe will work using 150 or 175g of sugar so we hope you will forgive us.